mahmoud/calver/entries/overview.md

 The definition of `WW`/`0W` in the above list is intentionally left ambiguous.

-* There are at least two common definitions for week numbering: The
 * There are at least four common week numbering schemes: The [ISO][iso-week] and the [US Broadcast][us-week] standards as well as the output of `%W` and `%U` in many implementations of `strftime`